olanrewajudavid/DevopsProjects/5_SHELL_SCRIPTING-Project/README.md

 ![Calculations - Output](./img/14.calculations_b.png)

-## --- MODULE E. FILE BACK-UP AND TIMESTAMPING ---
+## --- E. FILE BACK-UP AND TIMESTAMPING ---

 Step 1.
 Open a file using the command: